camunda/camunda-docs-manual/content/reference/rest/decision-definition/get.md

   <tr>
     <td>key</td>
     <td>String</td>
-    <td>The key of the decision definition, i.e. the id of the DMN 1.0 XML decision definition.</td>
+    <td>The key of the decision definition, i.e., the id of the DMN 1.0 XML decision definition.</td>
   </tr>
   <tr>
     <td>category</td>